opennode/waldur-cost-planning/docs/index.rst

-Welcome to NodeConductor Cost planning plugin's documentation!
+Welcome to NodeConductor cost planning plugin's documentation!
 ==============================================================

-Allows to get a price estimate without actually creating the infrastructure.
+This plugin allows to get a price estimate without actually creating the infrastructure.
+Consider example workflow:

+- admin creates categories: webservers and databases;
+- admin creates presets, Apache and MySQL, each preset is linked to set of default price list items;
+- user creates new deployment plan for his customer;
+- user selects several presets, for example 20 MySQL databases and 2 Apache servers;
+- user selects service, for example Azure;
+- price list items are found by matching default price list items of presets against selected service;
+- total price for deployment plan is calculated;
+- user generates and downloads PDF report with deployment plan details;
+- user sends email with deployment plan details to another user.

 Guide
 -----